Yigit-Kuyu/Robotics-and-Its-Applications-Term1/README.md

 ## Final Exam results have been announced
-Including project grades ,for total results, please click [here](https://github.com/Yigit-Kuyu/Robotics-and-Its-Applications/blob/main/FinalExamResults.pdf)
+Including project grades, for total results, please click [here](https://github.com/Yigit-Kuyu/Robotics-and-Its-Applications/blob/main/FinalExamResults.pdf)

 ***The project groups were announced: (All team members should be in the class on the presentation day)***